 The Kettle Type in Action

-I have used both and for me the kettle type and style is just a better option.
-I find them easier to use and you can just get on with doing other things when the soup is cooking.
+We have used both and for me the kettle type and style is just a better option.
+We find them easier to use and you can just get on with doing other things when the soup is cooking.

-I have heard some people say that cleaning up a blender style takes longer than a kettle style.
-Having used both there is very little difference in the time taken so I wouldn't worry too much about that.
+We have heard some people say that cleaning up a blender style takes longer than a kettle style.
+Having used both there is very little difference in the time taken so we wouldn't worry too much about that.
 If anything the kettle/jug style is slightly easier but not really that big of a deal.

 The easiest way to clean the blender style is to add some hot water and then pulse the blender a few times.
 After that it will need a quick clean and dried off.
 With the kettle style it is slightly easier as the kettle can be rinsed out with hot water and wiped dry with a cloth.